 - Merged products generation

-- Final quality
+- Final quality control

 Figure: Overview of the DUACS system processing.